 This is not to say that this outbreak is in any way a positive thing, only that there are silver linings in every dark cloud.
 We must also be acutely aware of the negative impact this outbreak is already having on birds, including…

-- Cancellation of many spring birding festivals, tours, and events that would otherwise raise awareness of birds, including conservation fundraising events.
+- Cancellation of many spring and fall birding festivals, tours, and events that would otherwise raise awareness of birds, including conservation fundraising events.
 (Check with BirdWatching for an updated list of such cancellations, or contact local festivals for details.)

 - Possible diversion of conservation funds to support emergency measures, recovery efforts, accelerated medical research, and similar relief programs.